TL;DR

 )

-# resolve any secret by op:// reference
+# resolve any secret by op:// reference — scoped to whatever vault this token can see

-aws_key = await client.secrets.resolve("op://ACL/<item-id>/access_key_id")
+stripe_key = await client.secrets.resolve("op://ci-deploy/Stripe/credential")

-stripe_key = await client.secrets.resolve("op://ACL/Stripe/credential")
+cloudflare_token = await client.secrets.resolve("op://ci-deploy/Cloudflare/credential")

-# list items in the vault
+# list items in the vault — only items this token's vault grant covers

 items = await client.items.list(vault_id)